IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures: TPMS-based cellular structures

 Our cellular structures are created as a composition of three different TPMS surfaces that have a cubic symmetry, namely Schwarz P (P), Diamond (D), and Schoen's F-RD \cite{blanquer2017surface}.
 Table~\ref{tab_tpms} lists their implicit functions and corresponding geometric models.

 The three TPMS surfaces are merged as a weighted sum of their implicit functions using Equation~(\ref{eq:tpms}):

 where $\alpha_1$, $\alpha_2$, and $\alpha_3$ are randomized with a fixed sum of 1 to generate diverse cellular unit cells.
 The weights of P and D surfaces are augmented by a multiplier (= 4) to balance the proportion of P and D surfaces when merging the three basic TMPS surfaces (shown in Table~\ref{tab_tpms}).
 The level set value ($t_1$, $t_2$, and $t_3$) in Equation~(\ref{eq:tpms1})-(\ref{eq:tpms3}) determines the volume fraction (\ie, relative density) of a unit cell by thickening or thinning the surfaces.
 By picking different level set values, we can further increase the variations of these merged unit cells.
 Figure~\ref{fig:merge} displays some merged unit cells generated by Equation~(\ref{eq:tpms}).
 In addition to the shape variation results from the merging operation, we also briefly show how the merging works in the property space by combining the three baseline classes of unit cells (\ie, P, D, and F-RD with $t_1=t_2=t_3=0$) in Figure~\ref{fig:mergeprop}.
+It should be noted that the proposed methodology is not limited to the three classes of TPMS unit cells with cubic symmetry.
+The method can be generalized to more classes of unit cells (\eg, utilizing more general Fourier series-based or spinodoid unit cells \cite{maldovan2009periodic, wang2020generative, kumar2020inverse} for tunable anisotropy).